neocrym/neocrym-sphinx-theme/docs/customisation/sidebar.md

 ## Making changes

-There are two main ways to customise Furo's sidebar:
+There are two main ways to customise neocrym-sphinx-theme's sidebar:

 - override the content of the default templates with your own templates, using [`templates_path`][sphinx-templates_path].
 - change the entire sidebar structure, using [`html_sidebars`][sphinx-html_sidebars].